How to schedule an audit

 In this component you'll describe the audit and set the instructions for how it should be carried out.

-Type the name of the audit.
-This name will also be used automatically in recurring audits in the schedule.
+• Audit name: Enter the name of the audit.
+This name will automatically be used for recurring audits in the schedule.

-Select whether the audit is an internal or external audit.
-If external, an additional field will display to enter the name of auditing agency.
+• Audit source: Choose whether the audit is internal or external.
+If external, an additional field will appear for you to enter the name of the auditing agency.

-You can choose or search for documents from the Documents register to add the audit tool that will be used, if it is available.
-This will provide a hyperlink to the audit tool at the Action stage.
+• Audit tool (optional): You can search for and link documents from the Documents register to add the audit tool that will be used.
+This creates a hyperlink to the audit tool at the Action stage.

-Select or search this list of contracts on the Contracts register to link to a contract.
-This is useful when the contract contains information relevant to the audit.
-For example, funding contracts that list the requirements of a financial audit of the programs it funds.
+• Related agreement (optional): Select or search the list of contracts in the Contracts register to link to a relevant contract.
+This is useful if the contract contains information pertinent to the audit, such as funding contracts outlining requirements for a financial audit.

-If this optional feature is activated in your platform, select the relevant audit from the list and pre-programmed instructions will be provided.
-Learn more
+• Instruction type: If this optional feature is enabled on your platform, select the relevant audit from the list to populate pre-programmed instructions.
+[Learn more]

-Define the instructions for conducting the audit.
-The following example illustrates how sequential and concise instructions could help the Action officer.
+• Instructions: Define the steps for conducting the audit.
+Clear and sequential instructions can greatly assist the Action officer.

 Go to top